Viewing and evaluating data

 Using the Download utility

-The Download utility allows you download and delete files that are stored on the USB drive.
+The Download utility allows you download and delete files that are stored on the USB device in the SmartFlux System.
 You can access the files remotely, so long as you can connect to your instrument over a network.
 The utility is a component of the gas analyzer software.
 Click the Download button to launch it.

 The application should automatically connect to the instrument, but if it doesn't, click Browse to view a list of instruments on the network.
 Select the instrument, click OK, enter the password (licor) and click Verify Connection.
 You may need to set the port if you are connecting with a cellular or satellite gateway.
 If your instrument is not listed, type the IP address into the IP Address field.
 If you are using a RV50X, set the Port to the same number that you have opened in the RV50X software.